nik-ti/tg-gift-bot/README.md

 pip install -r requirements.txt
 ```

+## 🤖 Create Your Telegram Bot

+1. Open Telegram and search for `@BotFather`
+2. Send `/newbot` and follow the instructions
+3. Choose a name and username for your bot
+4. Copy the bot token that BotFather provides

 ## 🗄️ Database Setup

 This bot uses Supabase for storing user configurations.
 You need to: